Accelerated Algorithms for Constrained Nonconvex-Nonconcave Min-Max Optimization and Comonotone Inclusion: Preliminaries

-Note that when $A$ is $0$-comonotone, then $A$ is monotone.
+If $A$ is $0$-comonotone, then $A$ is \emph{monotone}.
 If $A$ is $\rho$-comonotone for $\rho > 0$, we also say $A$ is \emph{$\rho$-cocoercive} (a stronger assumption than monotonicity).
 When $A$ satisfies negative comonotonicity, i.e., $\rho$-comonotonicity with $\rho < 0$, then $A$ is possibly non-monotone.
 Negative comonotonicity is the focus of this paper in the non-monotone setting.